Your basket is empty.

 LEARN ABOUT LINEN QUILL MINIS + ALL OUR BEAUTIFUL YARNS

 Express your love of color with Linen Quill Minis!
 A unique opportunity to play, these 25-gram balls are mini versions of our super popular Linen Quill, a fingering-weight yarn that is a wonderful blend of 50% wool, 35% alpaca, and 15% linen.
-Pick up our spectacular 40-Color Bundle or one of our breathtaking 20-Color Bundles and go wild!
+Pick up our spectacular 40-Color Bundle or our breathtaking 20-Color Bundle and go wild!
+Be sure to also read our article, Linen Quill: A Closer Look At Our Most-Loved Yarn, to learn all about what makes it so special.

 More Knitting Patterns